Finau fires first shot as 42nd Ryder Cup gets underway

 The day’s second match featured Danish newcomer Thorbjorn Olesen playing alongside Rory McIlroy against world number one Dustin Johnson and Rickie Fowler.

-Olesen, the lowest ranked of the 24 players taking part, looked anxious as he sent his first tee shot into water.
+World number 45 Olesen, the lowest ranked of the 24 players taking part, looked dry-mouthed as he addressed his ball on the first tee and sent a nervy drive into water.

-Whichever colors they were wearing, the arrival of Woods was met with cheers and the 42-year-old responded with a drive that landed safely on the first fairway.
+Whichever colors they were wearing, the arrival of Woods for his first Ryder Cup shot for six years, was the moment many had arrived so early to witness.

+The 42-year-old responded with a drive that landed safely on the first fairway.

-Woods, playing with Patrick Reed, was up against British Open champion Francesco Molinari and Tommy Fleetwood, one of five rookies in the Europe team.
+Woods, playing with self-styled “Captain America” Patrick Reed, was up against British Open champion Francesco Molinari and Tommy Fleetwood, one of five rookies in the Europe team.

-Following the morning four fourballs matches, the afternoon will see four foursomes matches in which team mates play alternative shots using the same ball.
+Following the quartet of morning fourballs, the afternoon will see four foursomes matches, in which team mates play alternate shots using the same ball.

+The U.S. need a minimum of 14 points from the weekend’s matches to retain the trophy.

-Around a quarter of a million tickets have been sold for the week.
+Around a quarter of a million tickets have been sold for the week with around 70,000 expected to follow the action on Friday.

+The spectacular 7,234-yard layout offers superb viewing for fans with grassy banks flanking the fairways and most greens set in natural amphitheatres.

+There are also 18 huge jumbotrons around the grounds to keep fans up-to-date with all the day’s twists and turns.

 Reporting by Martyn Herman; Editing by John O'Brien